tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 $
 ```

-Yeah, okay, so PyPy (before our changes) has to do a bunch of work with every
+Yeah, okay, so all that extra unnecessary work that PyPy does (before our
-call to `inc` and this difference in timing makes it clear.
-But this post is
+changes) ends up really adding up.
+Our benchmark of `inc` takes *three times as
-all about adding types.
-What if we add types to the C module?
+logn* as CPython.
+Oof.
+But this post is all about adding types.
+What if we add
+types to the C module and measure *with* our changes to PyPy?

+Here are the changes to the C module:

 ```c
 // TODO(max): Turn this into a diff?